wandb/data-flywheel-nvidia/README.md

 - Production Traffic Monitoring
 - Model Evaluation Tracking
 - Fine-tuning Experiment Management
+- Model Artifact Versioning
+- Dataset Serialization and Versioning

 This provides you with the data to be successful in your implementation of this Flywheel blueprint all the way to production.
 The integration is activated when setting `WANDB_API_KEY` when deploying the blueprint.

 NOTE:
 - By default, tracing is logged to your default team in W&B, under project `data-flywheel`.
 You can override this by setting `WANDB_PROJECT` as well.
 - Ensure to set `WANDB_API_KEY` and `WANDB_PROJECT` in your environment configuration.
+- Model artifacts (including fine-tuned models, LoRA adapters, and evaluation results) are automatically logged to W&B for versioning and tracking.
+- Datasets created from Weave traces are serialized and versioned in W&B, enabling reproducible experiments and easy dataset sharing across teams.

 Data Flywheels are a fledgling concept in GenerativeAI, but already real-world tests within NVIDIA have identified instances where **using a flywheel can reduce inference costs by up to 98.6%**.
 There are caveats to this which we discuss below, but we believe these early data points warrant attention.